-The PRA Program is one of several recent collaborative efforts between HUD and the U.S. Department of Health and Human Services (HHS) which seek to assist states with offering community living opportunities linked with critically needed supportive services to persons with disabilities who might otherwise be institutionalized or homeless.
-HUD intends to continue to collaborate with HHS throughout PRA program implementation, through the provision of joint technical assistance to states and to evaluate the program’s success in terms of reducing health care costs, institutionalization, and homelessness.
+The Section 811 Project Rental Assistance (PRA) Program is one of several recent collaborative efforts between HUD and the U.S. Department of Health and Human Services (HHS) seeking to assist states with offering community living opportunities linked with critically needed supportive services to persons with disabilities who might otherwise be institutionalized or homeless.
+HUD intends to continue to collaborate with HHS throughout Section 811 PRA Program implementation, through the provision of joint technical assistance to states and to evaluate the program’s success in terms of reducing health care costs, institutionalization, and homelessness.

-The Centers for Medicare & Medicaid Services' (CMS) Money Follows the Person (MFP) Initiative participants are included by several states participating in the 811 PRA Demo as one of their target and/or priority populations.
-You can also learn more information about MFP here.
+The Centers for Medicare & Medicaid Services' (CMS) Money Follows the Person (MFP) Initiative participants are included by a number of states participating in the Section 811 PRA Demo as one of their target and/or priority populations.

 HUD administers a variety of programs that provide supportive services to residents of HUD-assisted housing.
 Many of these programs target specific populations, such as older adults, people with disabilities, and homeless individuals and families.